stacksgov/sips/sips/sip-x/sip-x-nft-metadata.md

 An attribute consists of a `trait_type` defining  the name of the trait, `value` is the value of the trait, and `display_type` is a field indicating how you would like it to be displayed.

 Appendix B describes type of attributes

+## Localization
+The localized data follow the same JSON schema with property `version` as required and all other properties as optional.

+The localized data overwrite data provided in the default meta data JSON.
+The localized data can provide only partial data.

+An array of localized `attributes` overwrites the whole list of default `attributes`.

+A localized properties with partial data overwrites only the provided properties, the remaining default properties remain as default values.

 # Using metadata in applications